BradBalderson/DNACipher/README.md

     chr8    31119876        T       C   31119866    31119856    31119886

-In this above example, would infer the effect for the variant, with the query sequence centred at SEQ_POS, and measuring the effect only at positions START_EFFECT-END_EFFECT.
+In this above example, would infer the effect for the variant, with the query sequence centred at SEQ_POS, and measuring the effect only at positions START_EFFECT:END_EFFECT.
 So with this input, for the same variant, we could alter SEQ_POS and START_EFFECT and END_EFFECT in order to measure different predicted effects along the genome for the same variant.

-Infering effects for multiple variants like this is achieved with the command below:
+Inferring effects for multiple variants like this is achieved with the command below:

     dnacipher infer-multivariant-effects --help